xjh19971/xjh19971.github.io/index.md

 # About

-I am a Robotic Ph.D.
+I am a Electrical and Computer Engineering Ph.D.
 Student at Tandon School of Engineering, New York University.
 Prior to this, I got my Master Degree of Computer Science at New York University, and my Bachelor Degree of Engineering at Department of Automation, University of Science and Technology Beijing.

-# Research Interests

-**Computer Vision**, **Robotics**, **Deep reinforcement learning**, **Multi-view perception**, **Autonomous driving**

 # Education

 * **Ph.D. of Electrical Engineering**, New York University, Sep 2022 - May 2027 (expected)
-    GPA: ?/4.0
+    GPA: 4.0/4.0

 * **M.S. of Computer Science**, New York University, Jan 2020 - Dec 2021
     GPA: 3.94/4.0